ckuelker/pankyll-documentation/en_US/index.md

 [Pandoc] to generate easy to deploy [HTML] sites including [PDF] conversion from [Markdown] files.
 This site provides [user documentation] about installing and using the static site generator [Pankyll] for your site and it collects unique layouts, called [themes] and [example] repositories for [themes].
-The latest version of this [documentation] can be found at the [Pankyll] web page and it can be cloned via the [documentation git repository].
+The latest version of this [documentation] can be found at the [Pankyll] web page [https://www.pankyll.org] and it can be cloned via the [documentation git repository].
 If you have written a [Pankyll] [theme] and would like to share it with the world and be promoted via this page, consider to fork the [git] repository and make a pull request.

-## Features
+### Most Important Features

 Some of the more important features are: